 How to Put iPhone in DFU Mode

 When you put iPhone in DFU mode you place it in pre iBoot state to allow low-level modifications to the iPhone or iPad to take place.
 You can then upgrade or downgrade the firmware.
-Since iPhone upgrades and downgrades involve modifying the IOS as a measure to install third party apps and preserve baseband firmware, knowing how iPhone DFU mode works is very important.
+Since iPhone upgrades and downgrades involve modifying the IOS as a measure to install third-party apps and preserve baseband firmware, knowing how iPhone DFU mode works is very important.

-In order to understand DFU Mode better, it probably is important to understand how it defers from Recovery mode.
+In order to understand DFU Mode better, it is important to understand how it defers from Recovery mode.
 The difference is actually all about the iBoot state of the iPhone.

 Recovery mode, on the other hand, is the state in the iPhone when software iBoot has loaded, and firmware can only be modified by an upgrade and not a downgrade.

 From the above explanation, it is safe to assume that iBoot mode sits between DFU mode and Recovery mode.